-Following the UK’s departure from the European Union, increased investor uncertainty is likely to renew media prognostications of a looming economic crisis.
+Since the Covid pandemic first started to spread in early 2020, there’s understandably been much talk in the media around a prolonged economic crisis.
 When stark warnings like this surround us, our natural tendency can be to take fright and shelter our hard-earned wealth from the turbulence of the investment market.

 The truth is that crises are a familiar part of the investment landscape.
-Since 1990, we can identify 12 crises, summarised in the table below.
+Since 1990, we can identify 13 such situations, summarised in the table below.
 On average, that’s one every two and a half years.

 That sounds like a lot of crises.
-Yet over the period, the UK and US equity markets delivered a total annualised return of 7.6% and 9.7% respectively1.
-So, investors can face a high frequency of crises and still make good returns on the stock market.
+Yet over the period, the UK and US equity markets delivered an average annualised return of 7.3% and 10.6% respectively1.
+So, history suggests that investors can face a high frequency of turbulent times and still make good returns on the stock market.

 An intelligent way to respond to crises